 You may elect to defer payment of GAIC in respect of dutiable transactions relating to land.
 You must apply to defer before the day on which the GAIC is due to be paid.
-You can apply by completing an application form, which is completed on screen and submitted electronically.
-Alternatively, you can phone us on (+61) 03 9628 0049.
+You can apply by completing an online SmartForm.
+Alternatively, you can phone us on 13 21 61 or contact us online.

 For a significant acquisition, all persons who are jointly and severally liable for the GAIC payment must agree to defer.
-As only one person can complete the Smartform, for the purpose of completing the form, an election to defer will be taken to have been made by all persons who are jointly and severally liable for the GAIC payment for that acquisition.
+Because only one person can complete the SmartForm, an election to defer will be taken to have been made by all persons who are jointly and severally liable for the GAIC payment for that acquisition.

 Prepare your information

 The following information is needed to complete the Growth Areas Infrastructure Contribution Consolidated Form (GAIC-Form-02), but refer to the form for specific instructions:

 - Your contact details including residential address, mailing address, phone number and email address.

 - Your relationship with the land (as the owner, owner’s representative, land buyer, land buyer’s representative, or involved in the significant acquisition of an interest in the landholder).